*Please note: The current round closed on 12 August 2021. Applications are no longer being accepted for this round.

 How the Scheme works

-- Leads to knowledge that can be used by the lead organisation as well as other organisations to benefit people with disability.
+- The research will lead to knowledge that can be used by the community organisation as well as other organisations to benefit people with disability.

 To be eligible for the MDI Community-based Research Scheme your organisation must:

-- Have a primary or secondary focus on on people with disability, their families or carers.
+- Provide support or services to people with a disability, their family or carers.

-Please make sure you read the Community-based Research Scheme Information Pack before requesting the application form.
+Please make sure you read the Community-based Research Scheme Information Pack before completing the application form.